Post Author: Stacy Smith

 But the city I am aware of, the city I live in, is not on the edge of political revolution.
 The city I know is full of fun and life, of music and celebration.
 Tonight I wrote about the wretched city, trying to preach the Word of God, while all the time wishing that I could give up on this stupid sermon and go out on the town.
 But I don’t.
 While Jesus can confront the city, I apparently cannot.
 I deadbolt the lock and shut out the music and focus on the computer screen.
 I leave the life of the city to Jesus and retreat to my own streams and hills to try to pull inspiration from something that does not exist.
 And Jesus goes out to the party and meets his friends, has a beer and enjoys the music – for me, for all of us.
 Amen.

 Now the band has finished playing.
 The late-night clubs are getting packed and the really drunk folks are stumbling towards taxis.
 That’s fine.
 I don’t really enjoy clubs.
 I’m more of a hole-in-the-wall kind of girl.
 Besides, this is probably the time when I would head home anyway.
 At least my sermon is done, and I will have something to say about God to those people who really need to hear it tomorrow morning.

 That’s the good news.
 The bad news is I never did hear “Satellite.”

-Rev. Stacy Smith is a Lake Fellow in Parish Ministry at Second Presbyterian Church in Indianapolis, IN.
+Rev. Stacy Smith is a Lake Fellow in Parish Ministry at Second Presbyterian Church in Indianapolis, Indiana.